Interactive Energy: Management and staff

-The board of directors of Interactive Energy AG includes Ruben Katsobashvili and Jose Luis Aneas Fernandez and consists of the chairman, the CEO and a number of non-Executive directors.
+The board of directors of Interactive Energy AG as of 2015 included Ruben Katsobashvili and Jose Luis Aneas Fernandez and consists of the chairman, the CEO and several non-executive directors.

-The board manages the sales, logistics, trading, origination and operation activities for all kinds of trading and financial projects from all over the world majorly in the European countries.
+The board manages the sales, logistics, trading, origination and operation activities for all kinds of trading and financial projects from all over the world, principally in the European countries.

 Major functions

-The business has major activities which include physical trading, marketing and logistics as well as risk advisory services.
+The business has major activities which include physical trading, marketing and logistics, and risk advisory services.

 Online market data

 The company displays regular and updated online data entries for trading to help investors make decisions according to the market environment.